LluisCalm/tCount/README.md

 A simple python program to count the time you spend doing things.
 You can create events and then count how much time you spend doing that event.

 ## How to use it
-To run it, i recommend having a folder for the program because it generates a pycache file and a json file.
+To run it, I recommend having a folder for the program because it generates a pycache file and a json file.
 You just have to be in the tCount folder and execute:
 ```
 python3 main.py
 ```